cwellsx/view/packages/react-forum/src/react/EDITORTAGS.md

 seems neater.

-The `inputValue` element also still exists as an alement of the `RenderedState` data, but it's write-only -- i.e. it's up-to-date (and a opy of what was written into the DOM element, but nobody reads it.
+The `inputValue` element also still exists as an alement of the `RenderedState` data, but it's write-only -- i.e. it's up-to-date (and a opy of what was written into the DOM element), but nobody reads it.